sisihagen/website/content/en/blog/2019/09/lets-swim-on-river.md

 title: "Let's swim on river"
 date: 2019-09-04
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Let us get out of the fatal game of the powerful and swim in our own direction!"
-draft: false
 lang: en
 cover: "society"
 ---